autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 2. **Vehicle far from start position**: If the vehicle is far from the start position, the module will not execute.
 This prevents redundant planning when the vehicle is already in position.

-3. **Vehicle reached Goal**: The module will not start if the vehicle has already reached its goal position, avoiding unnecessary execution when the destination is attained.
+3. **Vehicle reached goal**: The module will not start if the vehicle has already reached its goal position, avoiding unnecessary execution when the destination is attained.

 4. **Vehicle in motion**: If the vehicle is still moving, the module will defer starting.
 This ensures that planning occurs from a stable, stationary state for safety.